Cosmic-Ide/rewrite/README.md

+# NOTE

+Development is now being resumed on main repository.

 # Cosmic IDE Rewrite

 A new and improved version of Cosmic IDE, a next-gen IDE for JVM development on Android.